ctrf-io/playwright-ctrf-json-reporter/README.md

 A Playwright test reporter to generate JSON test reports that are [CTRF](https://ctrf.io) compliant.

-[Common Test Report Format](https://ctrf.io) helps you generate consistent JSON reports no matter which framework or library you use.
+[Common Test Report Format](https://ctrf.io) helps you generate consistent JSON reports that are agnostic of specific programming languages or test frameworks.

 ## Features